vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-gift-list/vtex-list-listmigration.md

 **Gift List app** was made to fill this gap, allowing all types of stores to work with lists.
 Because of that, a common demand is related to the migration of lists, from the native feature to the new app feature.

-Is important to take a look at the following details to execute this process:
+It is important to take a look at the following details to execute this process:

 - The access page for lists will change.
 On the native feature, the access occurs by the `/giftlist` path.
 On the new feature, the access occurs by the home page subaccount where the app was installed;
 - Both features work with a giftcard system to transfer purchase values to the guests for the list owner.
 Credits that a client receives in the native feature are valid for the app feature;